Curriculum Policy

 Through working independently learners gain an understanding of the type of learner they are and what they find most challenging as well as the type of learning they find most accessible: through recordings, readings, one-to-one support, puzzles etc. Some of our lessons cover tasks around self-evaluation and reflection and especially through plenaries we aim to gain an understanding of learners’ approach to gaining knowledge and understanding.
 Re-caps and coverage of retrieval skills help learners gain confidence that they are making progress.

-As well as having lesson sets on law, human rights and how they are decided and protected teachers can guide chats with learners to focus on appropriacy regarding behaviour and expectations, together with poor choices which may have led to them being in Alternative Provision.
+As well as having lesson sets on law, human rights and how they are decided and protected teachers can guide interactions with learners to focus on appropriacy regarding behaviour and expectations, together with poor choices which may have led to them being in Alternative Provision.
 Teachers are often presented with conversations which are topical / in the news regarding crime and these are addressed, where appropriate, with impartiality.

 In literature learners work on lessons concerning ‘the rules of the world’ of a text regarding crime and punishment of different periods and look at how law has changed to the present day.
 These include, for example, the consequences of feuding, corporal and capital punishment, and reveal differences also in the expectations of, say, women, children and so on.

-2.16 Pupils are encouraged to take responsibility for their behaviour, show initiative and understand how they can contribute positively to the lives of those living and working in the locality in which they live, to society more widely and as a global citizen.
+2.16 Learners are encouraged to take responsibility for their behaviour, show initiative and understand how they can contribute positively to the lives of those living and working in the locality in which they live, to society more widely and as a global citizen.

 Learners are encouraged to be empathetic through the support they receive: how would you feel if you were treated in this way?
 How do you think you could have improved the outcomes of that situation?
 This is also covered in all aspects of English Literature concerning characters and their behaviours.